triangle-man/intro-to-cellular-talk/introduction-to-cellular.md

 So why do people use spreadsheets?
 ----------------------------------

-1. Incremental
+1. Spreadsheets are incremental

-	- You can start with very little knowledge
+	- Start small, gradually get better
-	- Even the basic stuff is useful
+	- Even the basic stuff is useful (eg, making tables)
-	- Even arranging numbers on the page is useful
-	- No big jumps
+	- No big jumps in learning

-2. Immediate
+2. Spreadsheets are immediate

 	- Changes are immediately reflected in the output
 	- Faster learning, quicker debugging